garudareiga/rayblog/content/2014/behavioral_design_patterns_in_java.md

 ### Observer Design Pattern

 The **Observer Pattern** defines a one-to-many dependency between objects so that when one object changes state, al of its dependents are notified and updated automatically.

+Design Principle:

+- Strive for loosely coupled designs between objects that interact.

+The Observer Pattern provides an object design where subjects and observers are loosely coupled.
+Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

+[gist:id=31cac1535487dcdbb3de,file=observer-pattern.java]

+Java has built-in support for Observer Pattern in several of its APIs.
+The most general is the Observer interface and the Observable class in the java.util package.
+We can implement either a push or pull style of update to our observers.

+- For an Object to become an Observer, implement the Observer interface.
+- For the Observable to send notifications, must call the *setChanged()* method to signify that the state has changed in your object.
+Then, call one of two *notifyObservers()* methods.
+- For an Observer to receive notifications, implement the update method.